practical-zk/practical-zk.github.io/README.md

-We invite everyone to contribute to this website by submitting a pull request [here](https://github.com){:target="_blank"}.
+We invite everyone to contribute to this website by submitting a pull request.
 After careful review, all accepted changes will be merged into the main repository.
 Please ensure all PRs are built using the following steps:

 ###### ZKPs in the Real World